helpingstar/cs285-script/script/CS_285_Lecture_5_Part_1.md

 2. Now, policy gradients are in some ways kind of the simplest reinforcement learning algorithm, in that they directly attempt to differentiate the reinforcement learning objective, and then perform gradient descent on the policy parameters to make the policy better.
 3. So, to start with, let's recap the objective function for reinforcement learning from last time.
 4. In reinforcement learning, we have a policy, which we're going to call π.
-5. That policy has parameters, θ, and the policy defines a distribution over actions A, conditioned on either the states S or the observations O.
+5. That policy has parameters, θ, and the policy defines a distribution over actions A, conditioned on either the states s or the observations o.
 6. And I'll come back to the partially observed case later in the lecture, but for now, we'll just work on policies that are conditioned on states.
 7. If the policy is represented, for example, by a deep neural network, then θ denotes the parameters of the policy, which are the weights in the neural network.
 8. This network takes as input the state or observation, and produces as output the action.